Limes Tripolitanus

 Remains of the Roman castrum of Golaia (currently Bu Njem) in the Limes Tripolitanus.

 The Limes Tripolitanus was a frontier zone of defence of the Roman Empire, built in the south of what is now Tunisia and the northwest of Libya.
 It was primarily intended as a protection for the tripolitanian cities of Leptis Magna, Sabratha and Oea in Roman Libya.

 History

-The Limes Tripolitanus was built after Augustus.
-It was related mainly to the Garamantes menace.
-Septimius Flaccus in 50 AD launched a military expedition that reached the actual Fezzan and further south.
+The earliest records of the Limes Tripolitanus date to after the reign of Emperor Augustus in the first century AD.
+Similar to other Roman border infrastructure, the fortifications enabled the growing state to exert greater control in its varied interactions with tribes such as the Garamantes.
+In 50 AD, a several-month-long military expedition was launched by Septimius Flaccus and Julius Maternus into the Fezzan and potentially further south.

 Remnants of "Centenaria" at Suq al-Awty.

 The Romans did not conquer the Garamantes so much as they seduced them with the benefits of trade and discouraged them with the threat of war.
 The last Garamantian foray to the coast was in AD 69, when they joined with the people of Oea (modern Tripoli) in battle against Leptis Magna.